FelisDiligens/stacky/README.md

 ## Download

-I compiled it again and it works perfectly fine on Windows 10.
+I compiled it again and it works perfectly fine on Windows 10 (22H2) and Windows 11.

 Just download `stacky-x64.zip` and unzip.
 No installation required.